burke-software/schooldriver/README.md

+#Django-sis
-Django-sis is a open source school information system build with Django.
+This is an open source school information system built with Django.
 It relies heavily on the django admin interface for backend usage (registrar, etc).
+Below you will find a list of apps included in the software with a brief description of each.

 # Apps